varunverma760/beginnerprogramsinc-/README.md

-step 1 :- float number
+step 1 :- Start

-step 2 :- integer number

-step 3 :- print integer number
+step 2 :- print integer number and float number

-step 4 :- scan integer number

-step 5 :- float number = integer number
+step 3  :- float number = integer number

-step 6 :-  print %d = %f
+step 4  :- exit

+# greatest number
+**Algorithm**

+Step 1 :- Start

+step 2:- Print a, b and c

+step 3:- If a>b do

+   if a>c

+  print a is greater than b and c

+  else
+  b>a and b>c

+  print b is greater than a and c

+  else
+  print c is greater